aeeckhou/shallowHRD/README.md

 ## Introduction

 shallowHRD is a R script that can be launched from the command line.
-It relies on the [ControlFREEC](http://boevalab.inf.ethz.ch/FREEC/tutorial.html)'s output (V. Boeava et al., 2011) on sWGS (0.5-2x).
+It relies on the [ControlFREEC](http://boevalab.inf.ethz.ch/FREEC/tutorial.html)'s output (V. Boeva et al., 2011) on sWGS (0.5-2x).
 ControlFREEC counts reads in overlapping windows and corrects the read count for GCcontent, removing low mappability windows.

 ## Requirements